eisenzopf/qsip_specification/qsip_v1.0.md

 Support for STUN [RFC8489] and TURN [RFC8656] (both for signaling and media relays if QUIC proxying is used) is RECOMMENDED for robust connectivity.
 A relay=true flag or similar indication in ICE candidate JSON MAY signal a TURN candidate.

-The QSIP server can act as an ICE negotiation orchestrator or a TURN relay itself.
+The QSRP server can act as an ICE negotiation orchestrator or a TURN relay itself.

 ## 8. Authentication and Authorization

 ### 8.1.
 Device Registration

-Clients MUST register with a QSIP server using the REGISTER message (Section 5.1) after establishing a QUIC connection.
+Clients MUST register with a QSRP server using the REGISTER message (Section 5.1) after establishing a QUIC connection.
 This step is crucial for authenticating the user/device and establishing its presence.

 ### 8.2.
 Token-based Authentication